osgi/osgi.enroute.site/_appnotes/resolving.md

 This dialog window is divided in three main parts:

-* **Required Resources** – The required resources are the solution that the resolver found based on the initial requirements and the system capabiltiies.
+* **Required Resources** – The required resources are the solution that the resolver found based on the initial requirements and the system capabilities.
 * **Optional Resources** – During resolving some resources are included by an _optional_ requirement.
 The resolver cannot automatically add optional resources, optional resources require human choice.
 * **Reasons** – Clicking on a required resource or an optional resource will show a _requirements trace_ in this list.
 Sometimes a resource is added and it is not clear why it was added.
 Traversing through this list can then help finding out what caused its inclusion.
 This list is a great debugging tool.